History of Aston Martin in Timeline

 In July 2018, Aston Martin unveiled the Volante Vision Concept, a luxury concept aircraft with vertical take-off and landing capabilities.
 Also in July, a Lego version of James Bond's DB5 car was put on sale, and an Aston Martin-branded watch was released in collaboration with TAG Heuer.

-In August 2018, Aston Martin announced plans to float the company at the London Stock Exchange as Aston Martin Lagonda Global Holdings plc after reporting a full-year pre-tax profit.
+In August 2018 Aston Martin announced plans to float the company at the London Stock Exchange as Aston Martin Lagonda Global Holdings plc.

-October 2018: Design and Brand Studio Opens in Shanghai
+October 2018: Design and Brand Studio Opening in Shanghai

 In October 2018, Aston Martin announced it was opening a design and brand studio in Shanghai.

-In June 2019, Aston Martin opened its new factory in St Athan for the production of its first-ever SUV, the DBX.
+In June 2019, Aston Martin opened its new factory in St Athan for the production of the DBX, its first SUV.

-On 6 December 2019, Aston Martin's St Athan factory was officially opened.
+On 6 December 2019, Aston Martin's St Athan factory was finally completed and officially opened.

-January 2020: Racing Point F1 Team to Be Rebranded as Aston Martin
+January 2020: Racing Point F1 Team Rebranded as Aston Martin

-In January 2020, it was announced that the Racing Point F1 Team would be rebranded as Aston Martin for the 2021 season, due to funding investment led by Racing Point owner Lawrence Stroll.
+In January 2020, it was announced that the Racing Point F1 Team would be rebranded as Aston Martin for the 2021 season, following a funding investment led by Lawrence Stroll.

 In March 2020, Lawrence Stroll increased his stake in Aston Martin to 25%.